mcmillanmajora/IGTautoglossing/README.md

 # Recommended Citation
 Please cite as:

-McMillan-Major, Angelina (2020) "Automating Gloss Generation in Interlinear Glossed Text," Proceedings of the Society for Computation in Linguistics: Vol. 3 , Article 33.
+McMillan-Major, Angelina (2020) "Automating Gloss Generation in Interlinear Glossed Text," _Proceedings of the Society for Computation in Linguistics_: Vol. 3 , Article 33.
 Available at: https://scholarworks.umass.edu/scil/vol3/iss1/33